 You can set the domain name Mailman uses to match a domain name alias.

 Some mail programs incorrectly create "multipart/related" messages that will be filtered by Mailman.

 This happens when messages are forwarded or BCC:ed to the list address.

-This can happen when non-plaintext messages are sent to a list that has content filtering turned off.
+This can happen in some mail programs when non-plaintext messages are sent to a list that has content filtering turned off.